 Removing toxins and drug metabolites from the body is not an easy task.
 Sadly, most addicts know this by experience.
 This brutal reality is often a significant reason why those addicted to drugs or alcohol continue to use despite the problems their substance abuse has brought them.

 The drug detoxification process typically lasts 3 to 10 days, depending on dependency and the drugs abused.
 Each substance stays in the body for different periods of time and comes with different problems.
-Our Huntington Beach rehab and addiction treatment center has seen it all and is prepared to help both mildly and severely chemically dependent clients.

 Patients going through detox treatment at our Huntington Beach rehab may benefit from: